Technologicat/unpythonic/HACKING.md

   - Only populate `__all__` explicitly, manually, to allow IDEs and static analysis tools to work properly.
 (No tricks.
 See commented-out code in `unpythonic.llist` for an example of a bad idea.)

 - **Be curry-friendly** whenever reasonably possible.
-  - Even though it can be more pythonic to pass arguments by name, passing them positionally should not be ruled out.
+  - Even though it is more pythonic to pass arguments by name, passing them positionally should not be ruled out.
   - **Parameters that change the least often**, and hence are meaningful to partially apply for, should **go on the left**.
     - For higher-order functions this usually means the user function on the left, data on the right.
   - To say `def f(other, args, *things)` in situations where passing in at least one `thing` is mandatory, the correct signature is `def f(other, args, thing0, *things)`.